HTC Honors College Fellows

 Information for Students

-Through the Research Fellows program, the HTC Honors College provides both recognition and support for honors students doing research-based, scholarly, and/or creative projects with faculty and staff across the University.
-Honors students planning on working with a faculty or staff mentor on a research or service project in any discipline are strongly encouraged to apply for support through this program.
+Through the Honors Fellows program, the HTC Honors College provides both recognition and support for honors students doing research-based, scholarly, and/or creative projects with faculty and staff across the University.
+Honors students planning on working with a faculty or staff mentor on a project in any discipline are strongly encouraged to apply for support through this program.

 Honors Fellows are paid up to $1500 per academic term (up to $3000 per academic year) to work with their mentor during semesters in which they are not receiving course credit for that particular project.
 Honors Fellows have the opportunity to act as ambassadors for the HTC Honors College, participating in activities such as meeting with prospective students or presenting their research at local schools.
 Honors Fellows will be paid for this work done on behalf of the Honors College.